AdrianNiu/nlp/README.md

 What Is a Corpus?
 A corpus is a collection of machine-readable texts that have been produced in a natural communicative setting.

+Active learning aims at reducing the number of examples required to achieve the desired accuracy by selectively sampling the examples for user to label and train the classifier.